- 3.17K views

 Is this the year that you finally make travel a priority and start ticking those long dreamed of lands off your bucket list?
 With travel more accessible than ever before, chances are your dream destination list is getting longer and longer, making it increasingly harder to decide where your next vacation should be.

 We’ve put together this guide to help you discover the best places to visit.
-Whether you are travelling on a shoestring budget or seeking a bit of luxury, and no matter if you are travelling solo or bringing the whole family along, we’ve got all the top, must-see destinations right here.
+Whether you are travelling on a shoestring budget to cheap holiday destinations or seeking a bit of luxury, and no matter if you are travelling solo or bringing the whole family along, we’ve got all the top, must-see destinations right here.
 You simply have to decide which to visit first.

 Travelling on a budget?
 You don’t need deep pockets to have a good holiday.
 No matter how much cash you might — or might not — have to spend, there's a destination with your name on it.
 Especially if you’re willing to sleep in a bunk-bed in a dorm with a few strangers or are up for cooking your own meals, virtually no destination is totally off-limits for budget travellers.